 13. It’s okay to set boundaries with people who don’t understand what you’ve been through.

 Not everyone will understand the complexity of narcissistic abuse.
 Some people might pressure you to ‘just get over it’ or question why you stayed in the relationship.
 It’s okay to set boundaries with these people, even if they’re friends or family.
+In fact, it’s important that you do.
 Your healing journey is yours, and you don’t need to justify it to anyone.

-Narcissistic abuse can leave you feeling broken or unlovable.
+Narcissistic abuse can leave you feeling broken or unloveable.
 It’s important to recognise that surviving abuse doesn’t make you ‘damaged goods’.
 You’re a survivor who’s been through a difficult experience and is now working on healing.
 This resilience is something to be proud of.
+It was hard-earned, that’s for sure.

-15. Trust your gut instincts — they’re often right.
+15. Trust your gut instincts because they’re often right.

 Narcissists are skilled at making you doubt your own judgement.
 As you heal, you might find that your intuition was often right, even when you were convinced otherwise.
 Learning to trust your gut instincts again is an important part of rebuilding your confidence and protecting yourself in the future.